 Though if that’s not your thing, don’t worry about it.
 This manga is a bit atypical for a “slice of life comedy about girls” in that there isn’t a whole lot of homosexual subtext.
 Instead, this is very much focused on the laughs.
 I would say I’m a bit of a stuffy bastard when it comes to manga comedies, turning up my nose at most of them, but I found myself laughing very often with this one.
 I must say that’s especially noteworthy as this is a “yonkoma” (four panel) manga, a sort of manga that I typically have some aversion to.
 The four panel strip format is so stiff and rigid it tends to not work for me, but Hitoribocchi succeeds here.

 I think what really makes this a winner in my eyes, aside from the rather funny faces often pulled, is how surprisingly relatable it is.
 While I’m not a hot mess like Bocchi is, her apprehension when approaching new people or simply interacting in the vicinity of strangers is something I definitely recognize from my own youth.
-It’s amusing in a way some might find the series It’s Not My Fault That I’m Not Popular! amusing, though not near as painful, and with some actual triumph rather than repeated failure.
+It’s amusing in a way some might find the series It’s Not My Fault That I’m Not Popular! amusing, though not near as painful, and with some actual triumph rather than repeated failure (triumph is eventually found in that manga series, see the review).
 Bocchi may be at a severe disadvantage in the friend-making business due to her own shortcomings, but there’s a strength in her.
 By the end of the first volume, she’s made three whole friends!
 That’s lovely.

 In the end, I’d say that if you want something funny that’s cute and maybe a little nostalgic in a lightly cringey way, I believe Hitoribocchi no OO Seikatsu is right up your alley.
 Consider importing the volumes from Japan; the author demonstrated worry about cancellation at the end of the first volume, and now I’m worried too.
 You can buy the series from Bookwalker, CDJapan, honto, or ebookjapan.
 Bookwalker is probably the easiest to deal with, since it can be used in English (small guide on how to), it’s digital, and there’s no shipping to consider.
 Honto is usually considered the better option for physical, but it’s all in Japanese!
 Check out this guide for getting into it.
 Ebookjapan offers ebooks.
 On the plus side that means no shipping costs, but as a “minus” it’s all in Japanese.
 It should be pretty easy to understand, though; the site is designed well.